 Building client relationships is often known as “client relationship management.”
 This is a rather impersonal, very corporate-sounding way to describe a process that requires an altogether different mindset.

 Strong, client-freelancer relationships demand a personable but professional style of engagement.
 These relationships are built with long-term considerations of a freelancer’s intentions.

 Think of all the little things that encourage clients to trust that freelancers are working in the client’s best interest — and will continue to do so in future projects.

 Customer service is a very different thing, something that involves considerations that happen today.
-These short-term actions (such as a willingness to complete the occasional rush job) can make clients feel special and encourage them to close a project today.
+These short-term actions (such as a willingness to complete the occasional rush job without charging a rush fee) can make clients feel special and encourage them to close a project today.